 Nowadays, buying homes is no longer an impossible feat.
 Financial and Non-financial institutions readily provide home loans at attractive rates to prospective buyers.
-However, there are certain aspects that need to be taken into account before applying for a home loan.
+However, certain aspects need to be taken into account before applying for a home loan.

 Know your Loan Eligibility: